mignon-p/whence/README.md

 Web browsers often use [extended attributes][1] to store the URL that a file was downloaded from.
-Sometimes I have a file lying around and want to know where it was downloaded from, so I wrote the `whence` command as an easy way to access this information on all three major platforms (Linux, MacOS, and Windows).
+Sometimes I have a file lying around and want to know where it was downloaded from, so I wrote the `whence` command as an easy way to access this information on several major platforms (FreeBSD, Linux, MacOS, and Windows).

 ## Usage